 Many of the objects in the museum's permanent collection invite inquiry and discussion and encourage critical thinking.
-Consequently, the museum can be a wonderful resource for USU faculty and staff who are searching for new ways to present their curriculum, regardless of their discipline.
+Consequently, the Museum can be a wonderful resource for USU faculty and staff who are searching for new ways to present their curriculum, regardless of their discipline.
 To request a tour in connection with your class, please fill out the USU Tour Request Form and contact Nadra Haffar, Education Curator at 435-797-0165.

 ENGL 2010: Intermediate Writing

 Object Essay Students work on object-based personal narratives rooted in the creative nonfiction genre.
 Students view examples of art objects and the narratives they have inspired in other students, instructors, faculty, etc. Emphases include: how to include research in personal narrative; how to find connections with objects; how to move from the personal to the universal.